Skip to content

 How to make baklava?

-• Heat the oven to 350 degrees.
+• Preheat the oven to 350 degrees Fahrenheit.
 Chop the nuts finely and place them in a bowl.
-Add the cinnamon and set aside.
+Add the cinnamon, stir and set aside.

 • Open the phyllo dough and unroll it.
 Keep the dough moist while making your baklava by placing a slightly damp paper towel over the dough.
 Do not make the paper towel too wet or the dough will stick to it.
 Depending on the brand of dough, you may need to cut the sheets in half.
 Each sheet should fit perfectly in a 13×9 pan.
 Place two sheets of dough in the bottom of the baking pan and butter it thoroughly.